google/flax/docs/howtos/model_surgery.rst

       },
   })

-Surgey with Optimizers
+Surgery with Optimizers
 --------------------------------

-If you're loading from a flax optimizer, all of the variables live in ``optimizer.target``.
+If you're loading from a flax optimizer, all of the variables that should be optimized live in ``optimizer.target``.

 .. testcode::